nyx-space/docs/docs/MathSpec/models/srp.md

 [^1]: Computation of the shadowing factor uses the Eclipse computation derived [here](/MathSpec/celestial/eclipse/).
 [^2]: The code multiplies the value by 1e-3 to convert from $\frac{m}{s^2}$ to $\frac{km}{s^2}$.
+[^3]: For example GMAT uses an older definition of 1 AU which is 700 meters different from the IAU definition: changing that will bring down this maximum error by over 30 meters (to around 250 meters).

 --8<-- "includes/Abbreviations.md"